 Gross profits, return on equity, liquidity, backlog ratio, revenue per employee.
 Is your company the best in the business when it comes to these and other key financial indicators?
 Or do you have some work to do?

-But what I consider to be the icing on the cake, is the financial profile of best-in-class construction firms.
-Here’s a sample: Best-in-class contractors generally report a return on asset of 24.0% and a return on equity of 58.5%.
+But the icing on the cake is the financial profile of best-in-class construction firms.
+Here’s a sample: Best-in-class contractors generally report a return on asset of 26.3% and a return on equity of 59%.
 They also have less debt and a more stable fixed asset ratio.
 That’s not all.
 The results also detail best-in-class for metrics such as profit per employee, gross profit margin, and net income before taxes.*

-The 2016 Construction Financial Benchmarker results are based on a confidential survey conducted in early 2016.
-In all, 869 companies submitted FY2015 data and provided detailed financial statements and other required information.
+The 2017 Construction Financial Benchmarker results are based on a confidential survey conducted in early 2017.
+In all, 1,496 companies submitted FY2016 data and provided detailed financial statements and other required information.

 The survey’s results, presented in composite form, are accessible through the CFMA Construction Financial Benchmarker.
 By using this online tool, you can compare your company’s financial performance directly with the survey’s results.

-Benchmarking is key to staying competitive in today’s construction industry.
-Tools such as the Construction Financial Benchmarker will help you identify what you need to do to keep your business in top form.
+Benchmarking is key to understanding what it takes to be successful in today’s competitive construction industry.
+“If all you’re doing is looking at your own financial results, you really have no idea if you are doing well or not,” Longenecker stresses.
+Such tools as the Construction Financial Benchmarker will help you identify what you need to do to keep your business in top form.

 * The top performing contractors (top 25%), or best in class, is based on a composite ranking of 5 key performance metrics.
 Best in class status is determined among all Industrial & Nonresidential contractors.